 You may constantly be bombarded with new issues that should concern you and the rest of society.
 Don’t buy anything containing BPA.
 Steer clear of the microwave.
 Only save your leftovers in glass jars, not plastic.

-Now your neighbors are telling you about indoor air quality (or IAQ) in Ogden.
+Now your neighbors are telling you about indoor air quality (or IAQ) in the Wasatch Front region.
 You can’t use harsh chemicals to clean your home.
 You should install an air purification system.
 You should use essential oils and not air fresheners.

 The worries never stop.